AnthonyPageau/Rocket_Elevator_Rest_API/README.md

 - **[Alimourana Balde](https://github.com/alimourana)**

 ## How to know and to mapiuplate the status of all the relevant entities of the operational database
+### Here's a link to the collection of the requests in **[Postman](https://www.getpostman.com/collections/235303cc6adc84466663)**.
+If you prefer, you can do it manually with the walkthrough below.

 1- Retrieving the current status of a specific Battery:

     GET